 What Kind of Life Do You Desire for Your Child?

-Find a Couple Who Share Your Parenting Values
+Find a Family to Adopt Your Baby Who Shares Your Parenting Values

 Find a Couple Who Shares Your Religious Beliefs

 For some people, religious or spiritual values are very important.